 Treat your favorite animal lover to an up-close-and-personal experience with Grandfather’s resident animals.

-The mountain is also home to a sustainably operated fudge shop, which boasts a colorful variety of homemade, delectable and seasonal flavors.
+The park’s sustainably operated fudge shop boasts a colorful variety of homemade, delectable and seasonal flavors.
 Best of all, it’s only a phone call or email away.

 For a gift that keeps on giving, shoppers can purchase an annual membership to Grandfather Mountain’s Bridge Club.